 - Any names of the people you have dealt with so far; and

-- The full reply will include the outcome and decision of the complaint, what action will be taken if necessary, and also will include details of who to contact next if you believe that your complaint has not been dealt with properly.
-This will normally be the appropriate senior departmental manager.
-If, following that second response, you are still not satisfied, you can write to:
+The full reply will include the outcome and decision of the complaint, what action will be taken if necessary, and also will include details of who to contact next if you believe that your complaint has not been dealt with properly.
+This will normally be the appropriate Senior Department Manager.

 In the unlikely event that you remain unhappy after your complaint has been investigated and a decision reached then you may escalate your complaint to our Managing Director.
 Please include any further items for consideration and state clearly why you remain unhappy with the decision taken so far.
 The Managing Director will investigate in full and respond to you within 10 working days.